-The Division of Bicultural-Bilingual Studies offers courses which may be used to fulfill the General Education Requirements (GER), or which may be taken as support courses for programs within The University or as electives.
-This coursework may be treated as the Area of Specialization for the Provisional Elementary Certificate or as a Second Teaching Field for the Provisional Secondary Certificate.14 Courses in Bicultural-Bilingual Studies offer the opportunity for students to prepare for bilingual and/or second language teaching and give insights into bilingual and multicultural functions in society.

-The Division offers courses in teaching English as a Second Language designed to offer students the opportunity to learn appropriate methods and strategies for teaching at the elementary, secondary, and adult levels, and to complete requirements for the English as a Second Language Endorsement.
+The Division of Bicultural-Bilingual Studies offers courses which may be used to fulfill the General Education Requirements (GER), or which may be taken as support courses for programs within the University or as electives.
+Courses in Bicultural-Bilingual Studies offer the opportunity for students to prepare for bilingual and/or second language teaching and give insights into bilingual and multicultural functions in society.
+Courses in English as a Second Language offer students the opportunity to learn appropriate methods and strategies for teaching at the elementary, secondary, and adult levels.
 Courses are designed for students who plan to teach second languages, but they also offer the opportunity for those who intend to teach in other areas or to enter fields that rely heavily on an understanding of language learning and bilingualism.